ksagar03/amazon-cln/README.md

         -> To host our website-site with Firebase Hosting, you need the Firebase CLI (a command line tool) so to install it == npm install -g firebase-tools
         -> there are more todo with firebase which we will be doing in future -> next we need to add firebase snnipt - next we will create a new file for this firebase snippt
+ 3. next I created a navbar components which will handle the functionallity of the navbar and also for the styling navbar a css file has been created which will define the design of the navbar.